InnoQueue/Mobile/README.md

 - Receive notifications about queue progress.
 - Notifications history
 - No registration is needed.
+> Features on which we are working on can be found in [issues](https://github.com/InnoQueue/Mobile/issues)

 ## 📊 Repositories
 - The [README repository](https://github.com/InnoQueue/README)